-- 5. Restart Oracle IBR. - Check all the entries in DOMAIN_HOME/ucm/ibr/config.cfg have the values that you want for the Oracle IBR configuration.
+- 5. Restart Oracle IBR, as described in Section 1.15, "Restarting a Managed Server." - Check all the entries in DomainHome/ucm/ibr/config/config.cfg have the values that you want for the Oracle IBR configuration.

 For more information, see "Installing and Configuring Oracle IBR on Oracle UCM" in Oracle Fusion Middleware Installation Guide for Oracle Enterprise Content Management Suite.